-The reason we came to the conclusion that it is entirely appropriate to debate this motion today is that there has been a shift throughout the week.
-Throughout the week, Ms Carrick has attempted to get further information and has asked a number of questions that have given rise to matters that need to be considered now, and the information is needed now, not weeks away.
+The reason we came to the conclusion that it is entirely appropriate to debate this motion today is that there has been a shift through the week.
+Through the week, Ms Carrick has attempted to get further information and has asked a number of questions that have given rise to matters which need to be considered now, and the information is needed now, not weeks away.
 The Canberra Liberals are very happy to support this suspension.